shinichijn/AnimalApp/README.md

-This the IOS app application for animal photo detection app<br/>
+# This the IOS app application for animal photo detection app<br/>
-Cal state fullerton Spring CSPS462<br/>
+# Cal state fullerton Spring CSPS462<br/>
-Name: JING NIE<br/>
+# Name: JING NIE<br/>

 # run Important Need a Apple developer account in order to run the project
-1. Make sure mac book is most updated version
+1. Make sure mac book is most updated version<br/>
-2. Update directory path in Xcode Project if it's not compile
+2. Update directory path in Xcode Project if it's not compile<br/>
-3. Make sure to install all required libary if it's still not complie
+3. Make sure to install all required libary if it's still not complie<br/>

 # libraries